 The absence of a publicized decision should be interpreted as a decision to have school.
 School will be held if at all possible once the school day has started.
 Every effort will be made to complete the day.
 However, parents should use their own judgment in sending students to school when severe weather conditions exist.

 If a parent’s judgment is that weather is too hazardous to send his/her child to school, that child should be kept at home.
 The school should be notified according to the usual absence reporting requirements.

 Parents also need to consider individual circumstances such as walking distance to the bus or school, bus shelter, size, age, and condition of child, clothing, etc. Parents and staff should insist that students be dressed appropriately.
 Staff will contact parents when students are not dressed appropriately.
 Safety skills needed during bad weather should be reviewed frequently.

 If, at any time during the day, in the parent’s judgment, the weather is so severe that he/she or an individual representing him/her (with parent’s permission) wants to come to school and pick up his/her child, principals will release the student.
 The school will maintain a log of children who are released early and to whom they were released.

-On occasion, school will be held but some bus routes may be cancelled because those busses anticipate hazardous conditions, while others do not.
+On occasion, school will be held but some bus routes may be modified because those busses anticipate hazardous conditions, while others do not.
+Routes commonly affected are Sherwood Forest and Tranquil Acres.
 If a child is scheduled on a route that has been cancelled, the parent may bring the child to school in a private vehicle providing the student is taken home by the same method.
 A bus route cancelled in the morning will not be run in the afternoon.

 Working together and understanding the procedures to be followed, not only can assure the safety of our children, but it can bring, you as parents, peace of mind knowing that your child has been taken care of properly.